-Description of notifiable event Conditions (defined below) Events which must always be notified Decision by the trustees to grant benefits on more favourable terms than provided for under the scheme rules, without having: N/A (a) sought the advice of the actuary; or (b) obtained any further funding recommended by the actuary.
-Decision by the trustees to enter into a flexible apportionment arrangement.
+Event Conditions Events which must always be notified Decision by the trustees to grant benefits on more favourable terms than provided for under the scheme rules, without having done one of the following: (a) Sought the advice of the actuary. (b) Obtained any further funding recommended by the actuary.
+N/A Decision by the trustees to enter into a flexible apportionment arrangement.
 N/A Events which must only be notified if the specified conditions are not met Decision by the trustees to take action which will, or is intended to, result in a debt to the scheme not being paid in full.
-A + B + C Decision by the trustees to make/accept a transfer payment whose value exceeds the lower of: A + B (a) 5% of the value of the scheme's assets; and (b) £1.5 million.
-Decision by the trustees to grant benefits to a single member, the cost of which exceeds the lower of: A + B (a) 5% of the value of the scheme's assets; and (b) £1.5 million.
-Decision by the trustees to enter into a scheme apportionment arrangement.
+A + B + C Decision by the trustees to make/accept a transfer payment whose value exceeds the lower of: A + B (a) 5% of the value of the scheme's assets.(b) £1.5 million.
+Decision by the trustees to grant benefits to a single member, the cost of which exceeds the lower of: (a) 5% of the value of the scheme's assets. (b) £1.5 million.
+A + B Decision by the trustees to enter into a scheme apportionment arrangement.
 D